masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/baidumaps/en-US.md

 #### Move and zoom

-Use `Zoom` to get or set the map zoom.
-Use `MaxZoom` and `MinZoom` to get or set the max and min zoom level of your map.
+Use `Zoom` to set the map zoom.
+Use `MaxZoom` and `MinZoom` to set the max and min zoom level of your map.
 Use `Center` to get or set the map center.
 If target point is visible in sight, map center will smoothly move to that point.

 <masa-example file="Examples.components.baidumaps.ZoomAndMove"></masa-example>